 You can find many beach clubs in Tulum where you can spend the day and enjoy the facilities for a fee.

 ► Also read things to do in Tulum

 How to get to the Riviera Maya Beaches

-BY BUS, either from Cancun, Playa del Carmen or Tulum, you can easily take the small white van ( COLECTIVO) it will cost from 20 to 40 pesos depending on the distance.
-Arriving from Cancun, you will need to change in Playa del Carmen.
+BY BUS, either from Cancun, Playa del Carmen, or Tulum, you can easily take the small white van ( COLECTIVO) which will cost from 20 to 40 pesos depending on the distance.
+Arriving from Cancun, you will need to change to Playa del Carmen.

 Ask the driver where you need to stop before departure, and he will drop you off on the side of the road.
 You will need to walk a little to reach the beach, except Akumal, which is right there.
 All the others are at about 1 km distance.